pkhsu/glasskube-gitops-test/memory-bank/productContext.md

 # Product Context

+> **Status:** The initial phase is complete and the codebase is stable (tagged 1.0.1).
+For future development, see memory-bank/activeContext.md for guidance.

 ## Problem Statement
 Traditional Kubernetes application deployment involves complex Helm charts or YAML manifests that are difficult to maintain and share.
 Glasskube aims to solve this by providing a standardized package format that is easy to create, distribute, and install.